Establishing a New Fund

 The foundation offers a variety of planned giving options, including charitable gift annuities, charitable remainder trusts, charitable lead trusts, and retained life estates.
-Please feel free to contact us at (806) 762-8061 if you or your client have questions about such a gift.
+Please feel free to contact Michelle Tosi-Stephens at (806) 762-8061 or by clicking here if you or your client have questions about such a gift.

 Does the Community Foundation of West Texas accept other types of planned gifts?